-The 2P-3P TSA includes the tailings storage portion and an in-pit pond (Shandley Pit) within the previously mined-out area on the west side of the FRO site.
+The 2P-3P TSA included the tailings storage portion and an in-pit pond (Shandley Pit) within the previously mined-out area on the west side of the FRO site.
 The mined-out area includes 2 Pit, 3 Pit, and Shandley Pit.
+The 2P-3P TSA currently includes a tailings storage portion around 2 Pit and 3 Pit South.

 Prior to about 1995, mining of the north-south striking coal seams in the 2 Pit and 3 Pit areas resulted in a bedrock highwall on the west side and waste rock spoils around the mined-out pits on the east side.
 An access road constructed of waste rock spoil, the 3 Pit causeway, was advanced through 3 Pit and separated the area into 3PS and 3PN.
 Tailings and water flowed through the voids of the waste rock in the 3 Pit causeway from 3PS to 3PN.
 Mining of pits higher in elevation above the 2 Pit, 3 Pit, and Shandley Pit areas resulted in some waste rock spoils being placed over the west highwall of these pits.
-As part of Swift Phase 1 mining, tailings within 3PN and part of the 3 Pit causeway adjacent to 3PN are being excavated, with the intent of removing all tailings from 3PN to allow for continued mining in this area.
+As part of Swift Phase 1 mining, tailings within 3PN and part of the 3 Pit causeway adjacent to 3PN were excavated.
+All tailings have since been removed from 3PN as part of Swift Phase 1 mining activities.

 Dredged tailings were deposited into either 2 Pit or 3PS seasonally over a number of years between 1995 and 2015.
-During active dredging discharge, the excess dredge tailings slurry water flows south to north from the discharge location and reports to Shandley Pit.
+During active dredging discharge, the excess dredge tailings slurry water flowed south to north from the discharge location and reported to Shandley Pit.
 In 2005, dredging to 2 Pit was discontinued due to tailings migration from 2 Pit to the Smith Ponds.
 Dredging discharge continued to 3PS until 2015.
-The tailings deposit in 3PN is due to tailings migration from dredging discharge to 3PS, as planned.
+The tailings deposit in 3PN was due to tailings migration from dredging discharge to 3PS, as planned.

 Tailings discharged into the 2 Pit and 3 Pit areas have filled the remaining open space of 2 Pit and 3 Pit, as well as voids in the waste rock spoils both within the pits and to the east of the 2 Pit and 3 Pit areas.
 The lower portions of the tailings are contained within the pits, while the upper portions of the tailings are contained on the west by the highwall and on the east, south, and north by waste rock within the waste rock spoils.
 While the majority of the tailings are impounded by the waste rock spoils, a portion of the tailings has migrated conically within the voids of the waste rock (also referred to as sub-terrestrial tailings).
-Within the waste rock spoils, the in situ blended waste rock and tailings are less hydraulically conductive than the waste rock with open void space.
+Within the waste rock with open void space.